HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Performance Evaluation

-From the figures, we observe several distinct behaviors: \textit{(i)} oracle (O-HT) achieves \emph{complete spoofing}.
-Its error matches the desired spoofing offset $\varepsilon^{\star}_{\mathrm{off}}$, indicating the system is fully deceived and the position estimate lands exactly at the chosen fake location. \textit{(ii)} \ac{dais} fails to spoof the system.
-Its error remains identical to the regular \emph{no spoofing} positioning error.
-This is due to the structure of \ac{dais}, which, by only shifting delays and angles, does not affect the key measurement differences used for localization, thus nullifying the spoofing attempt. \textit{(iii)} Blind (B-HT) can \emph{obfuscate} (i.e., create large errors in the estimated position), but \emph{cannot reliably spoof}.
-Its spoofing error does not approach the spoofing offset.
-This is primarily due to a {pairing problem} in its architecture of channel parameters design, where the Kronecker product structure couples multiple path delays to the same angle, causing angle differences to approach zero.
-As a result, the estimated position is pushed far from both the true and spoofed locations, leading to severe localization errors but not effective spoofing. {Fig.~\ref{fig:pairing_problem} illustrates the pairing problem of the blind solution in a joint \ac{aoa}/\ac{toa} \ac{mf} scenario.
-While \ac{aoa} and \ac{toa} can be perfectly spoofed when considered independently (see Fig.~\ref{fig:blind_spoof}), the joint case exposes the inherent design limitations, causing the channel estimator to converge to incorrect parameter estimates.} \textit{(iv)} Angle-only blind (AoB-HT) offers a more promising spoofing capability than B-HT.
-By manipulating only the angles, it better approximates the spoofed location, especially at higher transmit powers.
-However, at low transmit powers, its performance degrades since the noise masks the less powerful path, making two-path localization infeasible {with a received power lower than -44.6\,dBm, corresponding to a transmitted power of $27.5$\,dBm}.
+From the figures, we observe several distinct behaviors: \textit{(i)} in the evaluated oracle setting, O-HT closely realizes the target spoofed position, as its positioning error follows the desired spoofing offset $\varepsilon^{\star}_{\mathrm{off}}$ and its spoofing deviation remains small. \textit{(ii)} \ac{dais} does not spoof the location in our single-anchor, difference-based setting; its error remains close to the no-spoofing positioning error because common shifts in delays and angles do not change the measurement differences used in \eqref{eq:d_los}. \textit{(iii)} Blind (B-HT) can obfuscate, i.e., create large errors in the estimated position, but it does not reliably steer the estimate to the chosen spoofed location.
+This is primarily due to the pairing problem: the Kronecker product structure couples multiple path delays to the same angle, causing the estimator to recover inconsistent path tuples.
+Fig.~\ref{fig:pairing_problem} illustrates this limitation for a joint \ac{aoa}/\ac{toa} \ac{mf} scenario. \textit{(iv)} Angle-only blind (AoB-HT) provides a more controlled approximate spoofing behavior than B-HT in this scenario, especially at higher transmit powers.
+At low transmit powers, however, its performance degrades because the weaker path is masked by noise, making two-path localization infeasible for received powers below -44.6\,dBm in our settings.